Sikhs on the Silk Road

 Zahedan

 Little is known about Sikh traders in Iran before British rule in India but there are a few references.
-Mountstuart Elphinstone’s ‘An Account of the Kingdom of Caubul, and Its Dependencies in Persia, Tartary, and India’ mentions how an intelligent Sikh goldsmith believed that Iranians were among the least hospitable to non-Muslims, compared to Afghans:
+Mountstuart Elphinstone’s ‘An Account of the Kingdom of Caubul, and Its Dependencies in Persia, Tartary, and India’ mentions how an intelligent Sikh goldsmith believed that Iranians were among the least hospitable to non-Muslims, in comparison to Afghans:

-One Sik Goldsmith in particular (who was a very intelligent man, and had travelled over great part of Afghaunistaun, Persia, Khorassan, and Tartary), always spoke of the kindness and hospitality he received in the former country, which he contrasted with the contempt with which he was treated by the Persians, who would not allow him to draw water, for fear of polluting the well, or to walk in the streets during rain, lest he should splash some Mahomedan, and thus render him impure.
+One Sik Goldsmith in particular (who was a very intelligent man, and had travelled over great part of Afghaunistaun, Persia, Khorassan, and Tartary), always spoke of the kindness and hospitality he received in the former country, which he contrasted with the contempt with which he was treated by the Persians, who would not allow him to draw water, for fear of polluting the well, or to walk in the streets during rain, lest he should splash some Mahomedan, and thus render him impure.28

 China